 Kimmy K.

-My Dream was not an American Dream
+My Dream Was Not the American Dream

 Interview by Jadyn Kim